dhadka/invoke-action/README.md

   token: ${{ secrets.PAT }}
 ```

-Inputs, outputs, and state will work as expected.
+Inputs, outputs, and state will continue to work as expected.

 ```
 uses: dhadka/invoke-action@main